The Canmore Area Trails Master Plan has the potential to make this valley better for trail users – AND for wildlife! But we’re not there yet…

 Add your comments to the interactive map of your favorite trails.
 These comments are an important input for the government.

 Write to the Minister.
 The Honourable Todd Loewen is Minister of Forestry and Parks – the Minister enjoys hearing from everyday Albertans.
-Email him, call his office, or write a letter – and feel free to borrow from the bolded text below, in the next section.
+Email him, call his office, or write a letter – and feel free to borrow from the bolded text below, in the next section - OR from our own letter to the Minister, which you can read here.
 He’s at FP.Minister@gov.ab.ca, or (780) 644-7353.
 Don’t forget to cc our local MLA (Banff.Kananaskis@assembly.ab.ca) and the NDP’s shadow Minister for Forestry and Parks, Jodi Calahoo Stonehouse (Edmonton.Rutherford@assembly.ab.ca).

 Please scroll down to read our comments about the Master Plan and the scientific basis for our work.